Waikato Mounted Rifles

 The Waikato Mounted Rifles (WMR) is the New Zealand Army's only Territorial Force (Army Reserve) squadron of the Royal New Zealand Armoured Corps (RNZAC).
 The Squadron's origins can be traced back to 1869 when the first mounted unit was raised in the Waikato.
-Today the Squadron is part of Queen Alexandra's Mounted Rifles (QAMR) where it forms the regiment's reserve squadron.
+Today the Squadron is part of 1st Battalion Royal New Zealand Infantry Regiment where it forms the regiment's reserve squadron.
 The WMR's role is mounted reconnaissance and surveillance.

 History

 1869–1914

 WMR's lineage extends back to the New Zealand Wars (1843–72) and the formation of the Cambridge Mounted Rangers Volunteers.
 This unit was accepted for service on 24 July 1869, and today this date is recognised as WMR's 'birthday' and commemorated by the Squadron each year.
 Although the Cambridge Mounted Rangers Volunteers were disbanded in 1870, they were effectively re-formed shortly afterwards as the Cambridge Cavalry Volunteers.

 The formation of the Cambridge Cavalry Volunteers, together with the nearby Te Awamutu Cavalry Volunteers (1871) and the Hamilton Cavalry Volunteers (1880) led directly to the creation of the Waikato Mounted Rifle Volunteers (1897), and then to the 4th (Waikato) Mounted Rifles when New Zealand's Volunteer Force was superseded by the Territorial Force (TF) in 1911.

 In 1885 all of New Zealand's Volunteer Force cavalry units were turned into mounted rifles units.
 This was more than just a change of title, as the New Zealand Volunteer Manual makes clear: "It cannot be too frequently impressed upon all ranks of mounted rifles that they are in no sense cavalry.
 They are only intended to fight on foot; their horses enabling them to make longer and more rapid movements than the infantry soldier."

 Mounted riflemen had the same mobility as cavalry, but because they dismounted out of direct fire range, they were much less vulnerable.
 New Zealand's mounted troops still required, "all the élan, dash and spirit of cavalry, but train to fight dismounted".